rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ---
-title: Secure Remote Support on LAN with x11vnc + SSH
+title: Desktop Sharing via x11vnc+SSH (LAN)
 author: Joseph Brinkman
 contributors: Steven Spencer
 ---

 ## Introduction

-x11vnc is a powerful VNC program that distinguishes itself by utilizing the existing X session instead of creating a new one.
-This makes it an excellent tool for providing remote support, as it enables controlling remotely the user's screen or X session.
+x11vnc, a powerful VNC program, stands out by using the existing X session instead of creating a new one.
+This feature makes it an excellent tool for remote support, allowing users to control their screen or X session from a distance.

 In this guide, you will learn how to stand up an x11vnc server and how to connect to it remotely.